sjentsch/lsjDocs/_pages/Ch14_ANOVA2_01.rst

 So that’s how you calculate the SS values for the two main effects.
-These SS values are analogous to the between-group sum of squares values that we calculated when doing one-way ANOVA in Chapter `Comparing several means (one-way ANOVA) <Ch13_ANOVA.html#comparing-several-means-one-way-anova>`__.
+These SS values are analogous to the between-group sum of squares values that we calculated when doing one-way ANOVA in chapter :doc:`Comparing several means (one-way ANOVA) <Ch13_ANOVA>`.
 However, it’s not a good idea to think of them as between-groups SS values anymore, just because we have two different grouping variables and it’s easy to get confused.
 In order to construct an *F*-test, however, we also need to calculate the within-groups sum of squares.
-In keeping with the terminology that we used in Chapter `Correlation and linear regression
-<Ch12_Regression.html#correlation-and-linear-regression>`__ and the terminology
-that jamovi uses when printing out the ANOVA table, I’ll start referring to the within-groups SS value as the *residual* sum of squares SS\ :sub:`R`.
+In keeping with the terminology that we used in chapter :doc:`Correlation and linear regression <Ch12_Regression>` and the terminology that jamovi uses when printing out the ANOVA table, I’ll start referring to the within-groups SS value as the *residual* sum of squares SS\ :sub:`R`.

 The easiest way to think about the residual SS values in this context, I think, is to think of it as the leftover variation in the outcome variable after you